JanuaryDecember/JanuaryDecember/README.md

-- 👋 Hi, I’m @JanuaryDecember
+- Hi, I’m @JanuaryDecember
-- 👀 I’m interested in Beatbox and motorsport (cars)
+- I’m interested in cars
-- 🌱 I’m currently learning java, java script, c, c++
+- I’m currently learning java, c, c++

 <!---
 JanuaryDecember/JanuaryDecember is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.